Sceptics-Arg Philosophers: Volume 33 (The Arguments of the Philosophers)

 But, of course, Porchat also considers the other modes of Agrippa as important skeptical weapons against dogmatism.
 More importantly, he recognizes that for ancient Pyrrhonism the skeptical method of antinomies arguing both pro and con with equal persuasiveness is indispensable against the dogmatic claim that some doctrines and arguments are felt stronger than others.

-go to link That is, the method is indispensable to neutralize that dogmatic experience of unbalanced arguments, by making stronger the weaker arguments.
+That is, the method is indispensable to neutralize that dogmatic experience of unbalanced arguments, by making stronger the weaker arguments.
 By arguing on both sides of an issue, the skeptic experiences them as being equally strong.
 For the following reason: any criterion proposed to decide the issue will itself be part of the dispute, and disagreement about it re-emerges.

 Skeptics do not commit themselves to these dialectical arguments.
 They just use what dogmatists admit against dogmatism.
 There is, however, another route toward suspension of judgment.
 Skeptics can employ arguments they are able to endorse, which lead to the conclusion that one ought to suspend judgment.
 As skeptics Pyrrhonists live their ordinary life like everyone else, they can also reason like everyone else.